nglasl/silverstripe-descriptive/README.md

 ));
 ```

-More advanced customisation will need to be implemented outside of this service, such as border manipulation.
+More advanced configuration will need to be implemented outside of this service, such as border manipulation.

 ## Maintainer Contact